locustbaby/tyk-docs/tyk-docs/content/plugins/supported-languages/rich-plugins/grpc.md

 You may re-use the bindings that were generated for our samples or generate the bindings youself for Go, Python and Ruby, as implemented in the [Taskfile](https://github.com/TykTechnologies/tyk/blob/master/coprocess/proto/Taskfile.yml) file of the [Tyk repository](https://github.com/TykTechnologies/tyk).
 In case you find it necessary, or you don't find a sample that uses your target language, you may generate the bindings yourself.
 The Protocol Buffers and gRPC documentation provide specific requirements and instructions for each language.

-You can also generate HTML documentation that explains the protobuf messages and services that allow gRPC plugins to handle a request made to the Gateway
+You can also generate HTML documentation that explains the protobuf messages and services that allow gRPC plugins to handle a request made to the Gateway.

 ## Getting Started